 Talking to your doctor about dwarfism

-- What diagnostic tests will we need?
+- What diagnostic tests will be needed?

 - What specialists will we need to see?